dskow/dskow.github.io/_posts/2017-07-15-vs-cross-platform-dev-setup.md

 # Background

-This guide will discuss how to setup a development environment for build mobile apps with Visual Studio, Xamarin.
+This guide will discuss how to setup a development environment for building mobile apps with Visual Studio and Xamarin.

 # Resources

-You will need a Windows 10 Creators edition computer, a current macbook computer with latest IOS, and network access on both.
+You will need a Windows 10 Creators edition computer, a current macbook computer with latest iOS 10.3, and network access on both.
 You may have to install JDK 8 before VS2017.
 JDK8 is used in the macbook agent.

 Launch VS2017 setup.

 <img src="https://dskow.github.io/media/image1.png" width="624" height="348" />

-Select the “Mobile Development with .NET” and "Universal Windows Platform development" Workloads.
+Select the “Mobile Development with .NET” and "Universal Windows Platform development" workloads.

 <img src="https://dskow.github.io/media/image2.png" width="624" height="348" />